-Now that the summer season is underway, I’m sure you’re all looking forward to what lies ahead during the coming months.
+Now that the new year is underway, I’m sure you’re all looking forward to what lies ahead over the next 12 months.

 If you wrote down your goals, dreams or ambitions for 2024, now would be a good time to take some time to look back and see how they panned out.
 Did your hopes and intentions in what has been a testing year for many, match up to the reality of what actually happened?

 Whether they did or didn’t, do yourself a favour and write down, not just think about why but actually write down what helped or hindered your quest.
 Do not confuse thoughts with actions, they are poles apart.
 We have between 60,000 and 80,000 thoughts every day and could not possibly find the time to act on all of them!

 It is all too easy to sit and wonder why certain aspects of your golf game or indeed your life, did or did not go according to your master plan, then move swiftly on, projecting into the future, telling yourself 2024 will be your year.

 That may work for some but I would strongly recommend you invest an hour or two of your time to ask yourself some questions as to why your desires for 2023 came to fruition or not.
 Trust me, there will be sufficient clues in your findings that will in turn, allow you to learn from and either change, adapt or replicate certain actions to make the coming year a more successful one.